 - 0.5 mg to 2 mg per kilogram of weight daily

 The exact dosage depends on the condition it is being prescribed for, as well as the response of the dog to treatment.

 Fluoxetine for dogs is administered orally once a day over a long period of time.
-This medication works slowly, and results may not be seen for 3 to 4 weeks, and often up to 8 weeks.
+This medication works slowly, and results may not be seen for 3 to 4 weeks, and often for up to 8 weeks.
 During this time, testing may be used to evaluate the effectiveness of this medication.
 Always talk with your veterinarian before discontinuing use as there may be unpleasant side effects.

 This medication can be given with or without food.
 If your dog vomits when taking it on an empty stomach, give with a meal or treat.
 Do not feed your dog aged cheeses while taking fluoxetine.

 Fluoxetine for dogs has shown varying amounts of success for several behavioral issues, and has been proven even more effective when combined with behavior modification training.One study showed a 59% success rate in treating fear aggression, anxiety, obsessive-compulsive behavior and self-mutilation when the medication was paired with a behavior modification plan.

 Another study that tested the efficacy of fluoxetine in both its human form of Prozac and the veterinary formulation of Reconcile for treating separation anxiety found a 72% improvement when used in conjunction with a behavior modification plan.

 Two studies have also proven fluoxetine’s efficacy in treating compulsive and obsessive-compulsive disorders such as fly-biting and tail-chasing.
 Dogs who had taken fluoxetine were shown to be8.7 times more likely to see an improvement in compulsive behavior than those taking a placebo.
 A2015 study that treated dogs specifically for fly-biting saw a positive response in 100% of cases.

 There are several side effects associated with fluoxetine, including: